 Research your procedure

-If you know more about the procedure(s) you’re seeking before meeting with a surgeon, you’ll feel more at ease during the consultation.
-This will also help save you time as you go through the consultation process.
-Of course, the surgeon should answer any questions you have about the procedure.
+The more you know more about the procedure(s) you’re seeking before meeting with a surgeon, the more at ease you’ll feel during the consultation.
+This will also help save you time and ask better questions as you go through the consultation process.
+Of course, the surgeon should be able to answer any specific questions you have about the procedure.

 Fill out the paperwork beforehand

-When you set up the consultation, ask the secretary or nurse to email or fax you the medical paperwork.
+When you set up a consultation, ask the secretary or nurse to email or fax you the medical paperwork in advance.
 Share any and all relevant information to help guarantee a safe and successful surgery.
 Doing this before the appointment will save you time when you get to the consultation and help you focus on more important things.

 Make notes about the doctor’s office